 Prior to that, he was the editor for the Meadow Lake Progress, a community newspaper in a city of 5,000 in northern Saskatchewan.
-In this capacity he served as the editorial team leader, editing copy, sourcing stories, laying out the newspaper, updating the website and setting the paper’s general editorial direction.
+In this capacity he served as the editorial team leader, editing copy, guiding reporters, sourcing and assigning stories, laying out the newspaper, updating the website and setting the paper’s general editorial direction.

-Before joining Sun Media, he worked as a reporter at Multicom Media, a subsidiary of Multimedia Nova Corporation.
+Before joining Postmedia Network, he worked as a reporter at Multicom Media, a subsidiary of Multimedia Nova Corporation.
 His duties consisted of writing, reporting and contributing photography for Toronto community newspaper chain The Town Crier and its sister publications Toronto Today and Vaughan Today.

 As a general assignment reporter, Omar covered a wide range of beats, including health, education, transportation, arts and entertainment, municipal politics and community news.
 In this capacity he covered elections for all three levels of government, interviewed Toronto personalities such as comedian Colin Mochrie and participated in a media scrum with former Premier of Ontario Dalton McGuinty.